-As an expert deeply involved in the operation of the Anqi CMS website, I am well aware that an efficient and flexible navigation system is crucial for the user experience of the website and search engine optimization (SEO).
-Anqi CMS provides strong support in navigation management, especially in thenavListTemplate tags provide clear and powerful tools for developers to understand and implement multi-level navigation.
+As an expert deeply involved in the operation of the Anqi CMS website, I know that a highly efficient and flexible navigation system is crucial for the website's user experience and search engine optimization (SEO).
+Anqi CMS provides strong support in navigation management, especially itsnavListTemplate tag, providing developers with a clear and powerful tool to understand and implement multi-level navigation.

-navListTags are core tools used to retrieve the website navigation list in AnQi CMS template engine.It exposes the navigation data configured in the background in a structured form to the front-end template, allowing developers to freely build various complex navigation menus, from simple top menus to complex dropdown navigation with sub-menus, even to the deeper level of associated content display.
+navListThe tag is a core tool in the Anqi CMS template engine, specially used for obtaining the website navigation list.It exposes the navigation data configured in the background in a structured form to the front-end template, allowing developers to freely build various complex navigation menus, from simple top menus to complex drop-down navigation with sub-menus, even to deeper levels of associated content display.

 Flexible backend configuration and frontend rendering

-[en] It is this one.PageIdField, providing developers with powerful capabilities to deeply associate navigation with actual content.
-By combining other security CMS template tags,archiveList(Document list) orcategoryList(Category list), developers can further expand the navigation menu to not only display navigation titles but also directly present related content lists or subcategories in the dropdown menu.
+Just this one.PageIdThe field provides developers with the powerful ability to deeply associate navigation with actual content.
+By combining with other security CMS template tags, such asarchiveList(Document list) orcategoryList(Category list), developers can further expand the navigation menu to not only display navigation titles but also directly show related content lists or subcategories in the drop-down menu.

 {% navList navs %}